BOOKS

 In This Review

-The collection represents the author at their most accessible and emotionally direct.
-Each story operates like a perfectly tuned engine—no wasted words, no unnecessary flourishes, yet capable of delivering devastating emotional impact.
+The collection represents Carver at his most accessible and emotionally direct.
+Each story operates like a perfectly tuned engine — no wasted words, no unnecessary flourishes, yet capable of landing a devastating emotional punch through a single withheld gesture or an abrupt, telling silence.

 The Art of Less: Minimalist Craft